aumpierre-unb/InternalFluidFlow.jl/README.md

 the head loss h = 0.30 m,
 the flow speed v = 25 cm/s,
 the pipe length L = 25 m,
-the pipe roughness 0.02 cm
-for water flow and
-show results on a schematic Moody diagram.
+the pipe roughness k = 0.02 cm for water flow and show results on a schematic Moody diagram.
 In this case, both laminar and turbulent